Miragle-Hub/Holiday-Hack-Challenge-2023---SANS/README.md

 <img width="687" alt="image" src="https://github.com/Miragle-Hub/Holiday-Hack-Challenge-2023---SANS/assets/128744976/e6ebc809-4564-4ca3-a6e7-e08a3ad4e852">

-3. Copy only the necessary portion of the certificate highlighted in blue and now update your exisiting certificate using the new signed pub key
+3. Copy only the necessary portion of the certificate highlighted in blue and now update your exisiting certificate using the new signed pub key.

 <img width="950" alt="image" src="https://github.com/Miragle-Hub/Holiday-Hack-Challenge-2023---SANS/assets/128744976/0698166a-fa23-4564-9de6-593bdb47262a">

-4. Now SSH to the remote server with the signed Public Key and private key using the monitor account.
+4. Now SSH to the remote server with the private key using the monitor account.

 ````
    ┌──(kali㉿kali)-[~/SSHenanigans]